divhide/node-subtitler/README.md

 > --retryIn The seconds to wait before the next retry

 Check the languages table on <a href="https://github.com/aetheon/node-opensubtitles-client/blob/master/langs.dump.txt">here</a>.
+Or the languages aliases on <a href="https://github.com/aetheon/node-opensubtitles-client/blob/master/lib/Languages-aliases.js">here</a>.

 Examples:

 ```js
 -lang por //Portuguese